vinnimous/habitatController/README.md

 # habitatController
-This is my project to build a simple raspberry pi controlled habitat with inexpensive parts that anyone can build
+This is my project to build a simple raspberry pi controlled habitat with inexpensive parts that anyone can build.
+Parts used are relays and temp sensor.

 ##Prerequisites
     sudo apt-get install build-essential python-dev python-smbus python3-pip